shahrozkhan66/SSDR/README.md

 * [Matlab](https://uk.mathworks.com/products/matlab.html)

 The code of SSDR has been tested on the [Matlab](https://uk.mathworks.com/products/matlab.html) 2020a.
 It should work on any other version of the Matlab.
-However, SSDR's functions, `KLE.m` and `sthOrderGeometricMoment.m`, use Matlab's [gpuArray](https://uk.mathworks.com/help/parallel-computing/gpuarray.html) and [parfor](https://uk.mathworks.com/help/parallel-computing/parfor.html), respectively, which may not be compatible for your version of the Matlab version.
+However, SSDR's functions, `KLE.m` and `sthOrderGeometricMoment.m`, use Matlab's [gpuArray](https://uk.mathworks.com/help/parallel-computing/gpuarray.html) and [parfor](https://uk.mathworks.com/help/parallel-computing/parfor.html), respectively, from [Parallel Computing Toolbox](https://uk.mathworks.com/products/parallel-computing.html) which may not be compatible for your version of the Matlab version.

+If users does not have [Parallel Computing Toolbox](https://uk.mathworks.com/products/parallel-computing.html) then they can set variable `useGPU` to zero in `KLE.m`.
+Also, change `parfor` in `sthOrderGeometricMoment.m` to `for` at line 48 and 61.

 SSDR does not have any external dependencies.